-- Direct supervision of personnel in the field and performance evaluations. - Assist the Director with scheduling of JCESA staff. - Assist the Director and Board with the development of various professional records keeping systems, recommends and implements modifications to management systems, data gathering systems, programs, and operating guidelines as appropriate. - Gathering data and preparing monthly Fire and EMS reports. - Coordinates and monitors continuous Quality Improvement issues under the direction of the JCESA Medical Director and the QA/QI Committee. - Performs routine and special evaluations of Fire & EMS personnel in classroom, clinical and field setting to monitor the effectiveness of EMS services provided by Jefferson County. - Schedule and supervise quarterly Fire & EMS "Skills Day" for County providers. - Direct involvement with the Director on any disciplinary actions and corrective measures. - Establish and maintain cooperative working relationship in conjunction with the Director, or in the absence of the Director, as a liaison.
-May act as liaison at City, County and State levels, as well as to fire department personnel, hospitals, training facilities, general public and other outside agencies.
-May be required to participate in professional organizations as needed.
+- Able to provide direct supervision to JCESA Lieutenants and the Operational Captain. - Assist the Director and Board with the development of various professional records keeping systems, recommends and implements modifications to management systems, data gathering systems, programs, and operating guidelines as appropriate. - Gathering data and preparing monthly Fire and EMS reports. - Direct involvement with the Director on any disciplinary actions and corrective measures. - Establish and maintain cooperative working relationships with our volunteer partners in conjunction with the Director, or in the absence of the Director, as a liaison.
+May act as liaison at City, County and State levels, as well as to fire department personnel, hospitals,